The results of experiments and instrument runs can be uploaded and associated with samples that are registered in the system.

 This topic covers how to create a "template" describing each different type of experiment data you will upload.
 LabKey Sample Manager calls these data descriptions Assay Designs

 .
-All assay data will be associated with a sample, so a mapping to the correct Sample Type is required.
+All assay data must be associated with a sample, via a field of type "Sample".

 Create Assay Design